Joe-Degs/net/README.md

 # Summary
-This is a sockets networking library of sorts written in python for learning the basics of socket programming, it follows some of the design principles of the golang net package.
-If you want to test sockets and do some other sockets related scripting and don't want to deal with os api's and other stuff use this.
-I'm calling this `net` just like its parent package `net` golang.
+This is a python networking module of sorts written as a project for learning the basics of socket programming.
+It follows some of the design principles of the golang net package.
+If you want to do network testing/scripiting and other sockets related scripting but don't want to deal with os api's and other stuff, this module could be useful for you.
+I'm calling this `net` just like its parent package `net` in golang.

-It is essentially just a wrapper around python socket objects and might not be good for any kind of production work but for testing and fast scripting for maybe ctf's and all the other kind of script kiddie stuff, this will do.
+It is essentially just a wrapper around python socket objects and might not be useful for any kind of production work but for testing and any kind of network scripting that is not production related this could be used.

 Requirements
 ------------
 __This is still in development__

-You need ``Python 3.9`` to try this library right now.
-It uses type hinting to help me develop faster and catch bug earlier in the development process.
+You need `Python 3.9` to try this library right now.
+It uses type hinting to help me develop faster and catch type bugs early in the development process.

 It works well on Linux and it kinda works on Windows too.
 I haven't really tested it on windows for some time now.